 Plan of the Grotto in the Well

 One can imagine a small group of men, thieves, hiding in the Grotto, quietly, as the elaborate funeral procession of the Pharaoh passed overhead.
 Maybe some of the heavy clouds of incense penetrated to their dark chamber, along with the strange wailing song of the chantresses and the bone chilling sound of their sistrum rattles.

-Finally, after endless hours, the mechanism holding the granite plugs was released and three crashes shook the Pyramid as the plugs shot home, sealing the tomb for all eternity.
+Finally, after endless hours, the mechanism holding the giant granite plugs was released and three crashes shook the Pyramid as the plugs shot home, sealing the tomb for all eternity.
 Sealing these men inside, too, if their plan failed in any of countless ways.

 Somehow, it seems, the robbers managed to take every single moveable object belonging to Pharaoh Cheops out through that tunnel - even the body of the Pharaoh was missing when al-Mamum forced his way around the granite plugs and entered the King's Chamber.

 Into The Well